wenlianglaw/GPS_RaspberryPi/README.md

 # Design
 Using a global GPS message pool.
 2 threads.
-First thread receives the GPS messages and insert it to the global GPS message pool.
-Second thread parse the message pool every second.
+The first thread receives the GPS message and insert it to the global GPS message pool.
+The second thread parses the message pool every second.

 ## PDOP, HDOP and VDOP